Burnes, Adames lead Brewers to 10-2 rout of Mets

 Associated Press

-NEW YORK (AP) — Corbin Burnes bounced back from his two shortest outings of the season to pitch six innings of two-run ball, Willy Adames got two of his three hits in a seven-run fifth and the Milwaukee Brewers routed the New York Mets 10-2 for their second win in 11 games.
+NEW YORK (AP) — Corbin Burnes bounced back from his two shortest outings of the season, Willy Adames got two of his three hits in a seven-run fifth and the Milwaukee Brewers routed the New York Mets 10-2 for their second win in 11 games.
 Milwaukee’s big night gave manager Craig Counsell his 564th win with the Brewers, breaking the franchise record.
 New York’s nine-game home winning streak ended.
 The Mets had gone 30 innings at Citi Field without allowing a run.
+Burnes gave up two runs in six innings.
+He struck out eight and walked none.
 Adames doubled in the first and scored on a two-run single by Luis Urías.
-Adames also hit a two-run single to give the Brewers a 9-1 lead.
+Adames also hit a two-run single to make it 9-1.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.